How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Can I connect multiple data sources like databases and spreadsheets to one dashboard?

 Yes.
-Bubble includes a built-in database for your core data, and the API Connector (now in its own editor tab) lets you connect to any REST API — including Salesforce, HubSpot, and Google Sheets — while the SQL Database Connector plugin lets you connect to PostgreSQL, MySQL, and Microsoft SQL.
+Bubble includes a built-in database for your core data, and the API Connector lets you connect to compatible JSON-based REST APIs, while the SQL Database Connector plugin lets you connect to PostgreSQL, MySQL, and Microsoft SQL.
+Spreadsheet data may require an API, plugin, or import workflow depending on the source.

 Can different users see different data in the same dashboard based on their permissions?

 Yes.
-Bubble’s visual privacy rules let you control data access without code.
-Configure row-level security so sales reps see only their territory’s data while executives see company-wide metrics.
-Set field-level permissions to hide sensitive columns.
-When the AI Agent creates data types, it automatically generates privacy rules for sensitive information.
+Bubble’s visual privacy rules let you configure row-level security (so sales reps see only their territory’s data while executives see everything) and field-level permissions to hide sensitive columns, all without code.
+When the AI Agent creates data types, Bubble can generate accompanying privacy rules, which you should review and customize to ensure sensitive information is protected correctly.

 What should I do if AI creates charts that don’t display my data correctly?